Culinary Academy

 - Chef-led technique sessions (fundamentals + pro methods)

-- Daily Culinary blocks: breakfast builds, lunch service, dinner execution
+- Daily Culinary Academy blocks: breakfast builds, lunch service, dinner execution

 - Real-world scenarios: last-minute changes, dietary curveballs, and limited provisioning